 - Healing services, held in different churches in different months

-- Singing the Faith afternoons, when members gather at Eton Wick and for an afternoon of communal singing, including learning new hymns from the latest Methodist hymnbook.
+- Singing the Faith afternoons, when members gather for an afternoon of communal singing, including learning new hymns from the latest Methodist hymnbook.
 Interestingly, a by-product of this event was the formation of a choir for the entire circuit, Thames Valley Voices, which plays a major part in many of the circuit's services.
 A recording of Thames Valley Voices is included on the Worship page.

 - Come and See.
 The first series was held at Eton Wick in 2014.
 It took its theme from the Gospel story when Philip met Nathanael and said "Come and see … ".
 Each session explored a different way of: